Hi There, I’m Vickie – Thank you for visiting. Below are 18 random, fun facts – But first, some news to share!

 We have two dogs – a Hungarian Vizsla named Gus and an Italian Greyhound named Daniel.

-I haven’t eaten meat in 36 years.
-I am considered a pescatarian.
-I found that out after telling a waiter, “I’m vegetarian and will have the salmon.”
-He looked at me with disdain and informed me I was not a vegetarian, I was pescatarian because I ate fish. oops!
+Have not eaten meat in 38 years and I am considered a pescatarian.
+After telling a waiter, “I’m vegetarian and will have the salmon.”
+He looked at me with disdain and informed me I was not a vegetarian, and I was pescatarian because I ate fish.
+Oops!

-This has been an extraordinary time for everyone, and for me, writing, reading your comments, and hearing your stories have been a constant reminder that even though we are apart, we are not alone.
+These are extraordinary times, and for me, writing, reading your comments, and hearing your stories is a constant reminder that we are not alone.